kocsismate/php-di-container-benchmarks/README.md

 In 2014, a really interesting benchmark about DI Containers for PHP [was published](https://www.sitepoint.com/php-dependency-injection-container-performance-benchmarks/) on Sitepoint.
-Unfortunately, [the implementation](https://github.com/TomBZombie/php-dependency-injection-benchmarks) of the tests turned out to be quite controversial, so the benchmark itself wasn't really useful.
+Unfortunately, [the implementation](https://github.com/TomBZombie/php-dependency-injection-benchmarks) of the tests turned out to be quite controversial, so the benchmark itself wasn't really insightful.

 I have been interested in the topic since then so I wanted to conduct a better benchmark than the last one was: I tried to fix some of its flaws while keeping the good parts.